FilippoMB/python-time-series-handbook/notebooks/00/knowledge_test.md

 B
 ```

-**Question 178: Which statement best describes the relationship between similarity and dissimilarity measures in clustering algorithms?**
+**Which statement best describes the relationship between similarity and dissimilarity measures in clustering algorithms?**
 - A) Similarity measures are recalculated into dissimilarity measures before use.
 - B) They are often used interchangeably with an inverse relationship; high similarity implies low dissimilarity.
 - C) Dissimilarity measures are derived from similarity measures through complex transformations.